 - The average life expectancy for migrant farmworkers is 49 years, compared to 73 for the general U.S. population (Centers for Disease Control and Prevention).

 - Oregon produces some 220 crops and livestock commodities -a greater variety than any state except Florida and California.
 The value of these crops and commodities totals more than four billion dollars each year.

 - There are approximately four million migrant and seasonal farmworkers in the U.S. today, with Oregon agricultural industries and farms reliant upon up to 90,000 each year.

 - There are at least 9 different languages spoken in FHDC’s housing communities.

 - The median household income for FHDC residents is under$22,000.

-- Recent research shows 14% of FHDC residents went hungry at some point last year (2008) and 40% were “food insecure.”
+- Recent research shows 14% of FHDC residents went hungry at some point last year (2016) and more than 50% were “food insecure.”